destrofer/xmemcached/README.md

 Compiling
 =========

-Currently compilation is only available in windows (no makefile scripts yet) using
+There are two coices how to compile the service: using GNU make or via IDE

+To compile xmemcached using GNU make, all you have to do is execute command `make` in the console (assuming you have PATH variable set in windows).

-\#develop IDE (http://www.icsharpcode.net/).
-To compile xmemcached you need to create your own solution and add this project to it.
-Then just press F9 or use menu command Build->Build xmemcached.
-After that binaries will be available in `bin/Debug` or `bin/Release` directory.
+To compile xmemcached in IDE you need to create your own solution and add this project to it.
+Then just use build command.
+After that binaries will be available in `bin` directory.

-Initially project was created using mono version 2.10.9.
-As such references in the project point to `C:\Program Files\Mono-2.10.9\lib\mono\4.0\*`.
+Initially project was created using mono version 2.10.9 in windows.
+As such references in the project file and makefile point to `C:\Program Files\Mono-2.10.9\lib\mono\4.0\*`.
 If you have a different version of mono installed then you will most probably have to remove and readd references in the IDE or, while IDE is closed, manually, using notepad, edit `xmemcached.csproj` and replace all `C:\Program Files\Mono-2.10.9\lib\mono\4.0\` with the path to wherever your mono installation currently is.
+Similarily, if you use makefile to compile, you have to edit it manually.

 Installation
 ============